robertmin1/Debugger/README.md

 Line 21 is where the printing occurs, thus we need to establish a breakpoint there.
 The instruction address on line 21 will be used to set the breakpoint.

 The command : `objdump --dwarf=decodedline ./WordGenerator` will be used to get the address of line 21.
 (The command: `go install WordGenerator.go` must before executed beforehand.)

+We use `PtracePeekData` to read the memory first since it will be used later.
+Then, we use `PtracePokeData` to replace the data at the address with 0xCC, causing the CPU to halt the application anytime it detects data int 3.

+We need the program to continue running normally once the breakpoint is reached.
+The application doesn't function normally since we previously changed the data at the address.
+As a result, original data must be used to replace the int 3.
+Since we captured the original data using `PtracePeekData`, we just revert to the original data.